 - 15.1 The Borough Council recognise that the Equality Act 2010 places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination, harassment and victimisation; to advance equality of opportunity; and to foster good relations, between persons with different protected characteristics.
-The protected characteristics are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation. - 15.2 Information on the Borough Council's approach and compliance with the Equality Act 2010 can be found on the Borough Council's website. www.west-norfolk.gov.uk
+The protected characteristics are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation. - The Borough Council are committed to eliminating discrimination, harassment, and victimisation, whilst advancing equality of opportunity; and fostering good relations between individuals with different protected characteristics and those who do not share them.
+This commitment aligns with the public sector equality duty imposed by the Equality Act 2010.
+The protected characteristics are age, disability, gender reassignment, marriage and civil partnership, race, religion or belief, sex, and sexual orientation - 15.2 Information on the Borough Council's approach and compliance with the Equality Act 2010 can be found on the Borough Council's website. www.west-norfolk.gov.uk